 When your teeth shift, the wires may become too short or too long and poke your cheeks.
 Use a blunt instrument, like the end of a pencil with an eraser, to bend the wire toward your teeth.
 If this step doesn’t work, take a clean nail clipper or a small cutter and cut the wire flush to the closest bracket.
 Often patients find it easiest to place a small piece of orthodontic wax over the poking wire until they can get into the office.
 For information on how to use orthodontic wax, please see our In Case of Emergency video in the Orthodontic Video Library.
 If a wire is poking, please call the office at (818) 980-5300.

 Broken Bracket or Band

 After an orthodontic adjustment, some patients have sore teeth.
+This happens because the teeth are actively moving.
 Tylenol or Advil should reduce the discomfort.
-Warm salt water rinses will reduce the pain in your gums and jaws.
-If the soreness lasts more than one week, contact our Valley Village orthodontic office.
+Warm salt-water rinses will reduce the pain in your gums and jaws.
+If the soreness lasts more than one week, please call the office at (818) 980-5300.

 Usually, gums bleed because of a local irritation or infection, often caused by plaque build-up from inadequate brushing and flossing.
 With braces, you need to brush after each meal and snack.
 Floss your teeth at least once a day, too.
 To eliminate bleeding gums, try an electric toothbrush with a timer, a water- pick, and mouth rinses such as Listerine Total Care.
 Keeping up with regular dental care is important to your overall health.
 Make sure to see your general dentist every three to six months for cleanings and checkups.
 If you have persisting bleeding gums, call our office at (818) 980-5300.